bradbunce/launchdarkly-hello-dotnet-server/README.md

   - Error information (if the operation failed)

 #### Metrics Dashboard
-Create dashboards in your observability platform (Datadog, New Relic, Honeycomb, etc.) to visualize:
+LaunchDarkly automatically collects and visualizes metrics.
+You can also export to your preferred observability platform (Datadog, New Relic, Honeycomb, etc.) to create custom dashboards:
 - **Request Rate**: `chat.requests` counter
 - **Error Rate**: `chat.errors` and `ai.generation.errors` counters
 - **Latency**: `ai.generation.latency` gauge (p50, p95, p99)